tronprotocol/wallet-cli/README.md

 Any proposal-related operations, except for viewing operations, must be performed by committee members.
 a.
 Initiate a proposal
-createProposal id0 value0 ... idN valueN
+createProposal [OwnerAddress] id0 value0 ... idN valueN
 id0:					the serial number of the parameter.
 Every parameter of TRON network has a serial number.
 Go to "http://tronscan.org/#/sr/committee" to see the specifics
 Value0:                 the modified value